 Impossible DC 24 : Swim to the edge of a massive vortex.

-Jumping (agility): Jumping is an essential tool for the adventurer, and its far better than flying for shorty bursts of movement.
+Jumping (agility): Jumping is an essential tool for the adventurer, and it’s far better than flying for short bursts of movement.
 A creature can jump a number of tiles in any direction (including upward) equal to 1d6 + agility.
 Jumping Requires 2 actions.

 The Great Expanse